What Shadow-Bans Teach us about historical “failures”

 If you’re reading this, you were likely prompted by my Instagram post directing you here.

 So, what is to be done?
 How did we get here when the past 50 years have seen so much “progress”?
 We have to fully reconcile ourselves with the fact that no social justice movement related to gender (or race, for that matter) has been able to dismantle a social and cultural order based on the hierarchical ordering of bodies according to their external markers of difference (race, sex, ability) and grounded in the extraction of value, whether from bodies or nature.
-Sex (determined at birth) continues to be tethered to a set of expectations regarding the role one ought to play, the work one ought to perform within a male-dominated society structured around capital accumulation/value extraction where the het-normative traditional family acts as the ground zero of the ideological state apparatus (cue the state’s restriction on reproductive rights, LGBTQ rights etc).
+Sex (assinged at birth) continues to be tethered to a set of expectations regarding the role one ought to play and the work one ought to perform within a male-dominated society structured around capital accumulation/value extraction where the het-normative traditional family acts as the ground zero of the ideological state apparatus (cue the state’s restriction on reproductive rights, LGBTQ rights etc).
 Even some feminists have lost sight of the enemy in their war over bathrooms, inadvertently reinforcing these structural conditions.
-While white western feminism granted women access to traditionally male spaces and the wage, it did little to dismantle the underlying misogyny and effeminophobia undergirding our social, cultural and political sphere.
+While white western feminism granted women access to traditionally male spaces and the wage, it did little to dismantle the underlying misogyny and effeminophobia imbedded in it, and undergirding our social, cultural and political sphere.
 Nor did it challenge the economic system that enslaves us all.

 Anyway… It has been a very rough start to the year.
 I have been unable to engage with the state of the world and the ramping up of imperialist/masculinist agendas.
 Honestly, I’m scared.
 And I’m tired.
 It’s been ten years of me trying to raise awareness through my little corner of Instagram, and now that the threat is more palpable, my feed and DMs are flooded with content about it…and all I can think is “yes…I know… I’ve been saying this.”
 I’m not saying this to suggest that I was ahead of the curve.
 I was simply writing a dissertation in 2016 that foreshadowed our current moment, so I saw it coming.
 In any case, my strategy going forward is joy; nurturing it, cultivating it, spreading it, sharing it.
 Fascism hates joy.
 It hates humour.
 It hates pleasure.
 And as Klaus Theweileit argues in “Male Fantasies”, it hates sex, especially with women (go figure).